sameer-goel/sameer-goel/README.md

   </a>
 </div>

-*An expereicen to explore how a Digital Consciousness feels like.
+An experience to explore how a Digital Consciousness feels like.
 ## Here my profession and passion meets to create magic.
 ### Artificial Intelligence and Inner Intelligence at the intersection of technology with human experience.*